 This little town is less than a 10-minute drive from Langstone Quays Resort, and can also be reached from the hotel by taking a leisurely stroll via the pebbled paths that line Langstone Harbour.

-Find out below some of the most-loved activities and sights to see, suggested by Emsworth residents themselves…
+Find out below some of the most-loved activities, sights to see and things to do in Emsworth - suggested by Emsworth residents themselves…

 One For The Walkers

 Watch locals and tourists flock to the Mill Pond to while away the hours and take in the fresh air and undeniably beautiful views.
 With photo-worthy views in all directions, the Mill Pond and its surrounding areas will awaken the inner photographer in you.
 Follow the Mill Pond and onto the beach, and if you walk far enough you’ll find yourself at Langstone Harbour (and a drink waiting for you in one or perhaps both of the two pubs that occupy it!).

 For nature lovers and birdwatchers, a walk through Brook Meadow should be top of the list.
 Designated as a Site of Importance for Nature Conservation and also a Local Nature Reserve, Brook Meadow consists of 5 acres of grassland, surrounded by woodlands and two streams, and is home to a diverse population of wild birds, insects and wildflowers.
 You can find out more about Brook Meadow here.